Moon2Di/documentation/en/blockchain-services/emernvs.md

 # The Emercoin NVS

 Emercoin provides a service for storing **name-&gt;value** pairs in its blockchain (Name-Value Storage, or NVS).
-The initial concept was inherited from the [NameCoin](http://namecoin.info) cryptocurrency yet while NameCoin is mostly focused on supporting decentralized domain zone **\*.bit** in their extension, Emercoin provides a universal, extensible service to store and maintain **name-&gt;value** pairs without imposing a narrow specialization.
+The initial concept was inherited from the <a target="_blank" rel="nofollow" href="http://namecoin.info">NameCoin</a> cryptocurrency yet while NameCoin is mostly focused on supporting decentralized domain zone **\*.bit** in their extension, Emercoin provides a universal, extensible service to store and maintain **name-&gt;value** pairs without imposing a narrow specialization.

-Of course, Emercoin supports distributed [alternative DNS service](http://en.wikipedia.org/wiki/Alternative_DNS_root) too, and each Emercoin wallet contains a built-in simple DNS server, supporting the standard [RFC1034](https://www.ietf.org/rfc/rfc1034.txt) UDP DNS protocol.
+Of course, Emercoin supports distributed <a target="_blank" rel="nofollow" href="http://en.wikipedia.org/wiki/Alternative_DNS_root">alternative DNS service</a> too, and each Emercoin wallet contains a built-in simple DNS server, supporting the standard <a target="_blank" rel="nofollow" href="https://www.ietf.org/rfc/rfc1034.txt">RFC1034</a> UDP DNS protocol.

 NVS overview
 ------------